Candidates for elective office 2027

 Dana A. Pomeroy, AIA

-Division Vice President / National Director of Design Management
+Division Vice President/National Director of Design Management

 The Whiting-Turner Contracting Company

-As a registered Architect, Dana Pomeroy has been extremely blessed to experience real estate, owner representation, architecture, construction and building operations from several different vantage points over the past 45 years.
+As a registered architect, Dana Pomeroy has been extremely blessed to experience real estate, owner representation, architecture, construction, and building operations from several different vantage points over the past 45 years.
 Since 1996, Dana has been involved in numerous sustainable projects on several continents.
-As a partner with Ai/Perkins&Will, Dana was the managing principal of the Architecture studio in Washington, DC and led numerous major campus projects including Capital One, Federal Deposit Insurance Corporation, Airbus North America, Orbital Science Corporation, Charles River Laboratories, America Online and many more while incorporating sustainable principles.
+As a partner with Ai/Perkins&Will, Dana was the managing principal of the Architecture studio in Washington, D.C., and led numerous major campus projects, including Capital One, Federal Deposit Insurance Corporation, Airbus North America, Orbital Science Corporation, Charles River Laboratories, America Online, and many more, while incorporating sustainable principles.

 His first notable sustainable project, by today’s standards, was America Online’s 2,000,000 square foot headquarters campus back in the late 1990’s.
-The first AIA sustainability award came in 2003 from the Washington Chapter AIA Presidential Citation in Sustainable Design for Capital One’s Financial Corporation Headquarters and his most recent one is GSA’s national award for Leadership in High Performance and Sustainable Buildings for NASA LaRC Headquarters.
+The first AIA sustainability award came in 2003 from the Washington Chapter AIA Presidential Citation in Sustainable Design for Capital One’s Financial Corporation Headquarters, and his most recent one is GSA’s national award for Leadership in High Performance and Sustainable Buildings for NASA LaRC Headquarters.
 That same project team also won NASA’s Blue Marble award, which was the first ever awarded for the design and building of a facility for NASA.

 After leading two federal Design-Build LEED-NC (Gold and Platinum) projects, as the principal-in-charge for Cooper Carry and in collaboration with Whiting-Turner, Dana joined Whiting-Turner in 2011 to create and lead their Design Management Group.
-Through his Design-Build leadership and passion for design excellence, his group has teamed with several hundred Architectural Design Firms around the Nation, along with nearly 60 different Whiting-Turner offices, to deliver award winning buildings of all types for both Public and Private clients.
+Through his Design-Build leadership and passion for design excellence, his group has teamed with several hundred Architectural Design Firms around the Nation, along with nearly 60 different Whiting-Turner offices, to deliver award-winning buildings of all types for both Public and Private clients.

-Dana has taken his experience and given back to the AEC community through numerous industry presentations, working groups, whitepapers and his director role on the Design-Build Institute of America’s National Board for eight years.
-In 2024, he was Chair of the Board and in 2025 was elevated to DBIA’s College of Fellows.
+Dana has taken his experience and given back to the AEC community through numerous industry presentations, working groups, whitepapers, and his director role on the Design-Build Institute of America’s National Board for eight years.
+In 2024, he was Chair of the board and in 2025 was elevated to DBIA’s College of Fellows.
 Other duties at DBIA have included Chair of the annual National Conference and Expo Committee and several other national committees.
 One of the achievements that he is most proud of is helping establish DBIA’s Design Professionals’ Advisory and Engagement Committee.
-As a lifelong Architect, his passion has been about achieving great design and ensuring that the profession of Architecture continues to thrive.
-As a Design-Builder, his mission is to ensure inclusion of everyone that envisions a project to the craftspeople that bring the building to life.
+As a lifelong architect, his passion has been about achieving great design and ensuring that the profession of architecture continues to thrive.
+As a design-builder, his mission is to ensure inclusion of everyone that envisions a project to the craftspeople that bring the building to life.

 Sarah Woynicz, AIA